-At least forty states have a total of more than forty-four district tartans of which perhaps thirty-two are official state symbols (twenty by statute).
+At least forty states have a total of more than forty-four district tartans of which perhaps thirty-four are official state symbols (twenty by statute).
 Why shouldn't we here in Maryland have an official state tartan?
 That's what I thought, so I designed a tartan for Maryland based on the state flag.

 |What could we use a state tartan for?|

 Once a solely Scottish or Irish fashion, the tartan is now an internationally recognized symbol.
 People, businesses, organizations, and governments throughout the world are registering their own tartan designs with the official government Scottish Register of Tartans.
 Once approved, the proposed Maryland State tartan can be used to showcase Maryland around the world.

 |Actually, Maryland is below average in that regard.
 One consolidated source for state symbols is the State Symbols USA web site.
 They count things such as the flag, statehouse, seal, etc. and by their count...